Skip to main content

 If you were placed in expedited removal proceedings, you received a positive credible fear determination, and USCIS retained your asylum application for further consideration in an Asylum Merits Interview, please visit our Asylum Merits Interview with USCIS: Processing After a Positive Credible Fear Determination page.

-If you have an asylum application pending with us, you can check the status of your case at Case Status Online.
+If you have an asylum application pending with us, you can check the status of your application at Case Status Online.
 You will need the receipt number that we provided you after you filed your application.

 Permission to Work in the United States